Wilson, Braun lead No. 7 Kansas past Oklahoma 67-64

 - Oops!Something went wrong.Please try again later.

-NORMAN, Okla.
-(AP) Jalen Wilson scored 16 points, Christian Braun hit a tiebreaking 3-pointer with 10.9 seconds left and No. 7 Kansas defeated Oklahoma 67-64 on Tuesday night.
+NORMAN, Okla. – Jalen Wilson scored 16 points, Christian Braun hit a tiebreaking 3-pointer with 10.9 seconds left and No. 7 Kansas defeated Oklahoma 67-64 on Tuesday night.

 Braun’s corner 3 gave the Jayhawks a 65-62 lead.
 They fouled Jordan Goldwire with 6.1 seconds remaining to prevent him from shooting a potential tying 3, and he made both free throws to make it 65-64.